raffaelespazzoli/openshift-opa/README.md

 Instructions to deploy on OpenShift:

-add the following fragment to your `master-config.yaml` file at the section admissionConfig->pluginConfig :
+Add the following fragment to your `master-config.yaml` file at the section admissionConfig->pluginConfig :

 ```yaml
     MutatingAdmissionWebhook: